ayomidecole/learningrwd/README.md

     - Flexbox: For laying things out in one directions at a time
     - Grid: Laying things out in two directions at a time

+7. **Why Use Flexbox?**

+   Flexbox is a CSS layout system that makes it easier to design flexible, responsive layouts.
+Here are some beginner-friendly reasons to use Flexbox:

+   - **Easily Center Content Vertically and Horizontally**
+     With Flexbox, you can center items inside a container both up-and-down (vertically) and left-to-right (horizontally) with just a couple of CSS properties.

+   - **Change the Order of Elements**
+     You can visually rearrange the order of items on the page without changing the HTML, just by using CSS.

+   - **Automatic Spacing and Alignment**
+     Flexbox can automatically distribute space between items, align them to the start, end, or center, and make items expand to fill available space.

+   - **Flexible Directions**
+     Items can be laid out in a row (left to right), row-reverse (right to left), column (top to bottom), or column-reverse (bottom to top).

+   - **Responsive by Design**
+     Flexbox layouts adapt smoothly to different screen sizes and devices.
 ---

 ### 06/30/2025